Alberto-Vega/SwiftCodeChallenges/README.md

 ## Motivation

 When I was preparing for technical interviews I noticed an unfortunate lack of resources in Swift.
 While in the other hand it was fairly easy to find examples or resources in almost any other programming language.
-It's gotten better but I feel there is still a lot to do.
+It's gotten better now sites like interviewCake have Swift solutions but I feel there is still a lot to do.
 So I decided to share my solutions so hopefully I can help other people out there.

 ## Setup / Usage